+It's a bit like buying a house: if your criterion is any house, you will never find what you're looking for.
+But if you specify location, number of bedrooms, and price, you have a better chance.
+Specifying the reduced graph of a molecule is like providing a detailed layout for your ideal home.
+However, while there are a million or so property ads online, the number of molecules available for drug design is around 10^60, with the overwhelming majority never having been synthesized.
 This challenge of generating a set of candidate molecules from a reduced graph description is something AI can help with.
 Remarkably, we found that this problem can be related to a completely separate AI challenge: translating languages.
-Language translation takes advantage of two cuttingedge developments in neural networks: "sequence-tosequence learning" and "attention mechanisms".
+Language translation takes advantage of two cutting-edge developments in neural networks: sequence-to-sequence learning and attention mechanisms.

 Sequence-to-sequence learning takes a sequence of words - a sentence in English - and outputs another sequence of words - a translation in French.
-Languages have very different structures, which is why successful machine
+Languages have very different structures, which is why successful machine learning approaches consider sentences in their entirety and generate a new sentence which captures the whole meaning.

 It's, of course, also useful to know that particular words in each language relate to each other, and this is where the attention mechanism comes in.
 Attention mechanisms allow the model to focus on particular words in the input sentence when generating particular words in the output.
 Together, this allows translations in which the right words are selected, but also capture the correct overall meaning.